-- 2.1 The Code of Student Conduct shall be administered by the Non-Academic Code of Student Conduct Judiciary Committee (hereinafter "Judiciary Committee") of the Law Center. - 2.2 The Judiciary Committee shall have initial jurisdiction to hear all disciplinary actions except violations of the Academic Honor Code and the Title IX Uniform Policy.
-The Committee shall consist of a) four faculty members; b) an administrator other than the Vice Chancellor for Student Affairs; and c) one student member.
-The faculty members and administrator shall be appointed by the Chancellor of the Law Center, and the student member shall be appointed by the Student Bar Association President. - 2.3 The Appeals Board shall be appointed to review decisions of the Judiciary Committee.
-The Appeals Board shall consist of five members: a) two faculty members; b) one administrator other than the Vice Chancellor for Student Affairs; c) one student; and d) one member who is a either a faculty member, student, or administrator.
-The faculty members and administrator shall be appointed by the Chancellor, and the student member shall be appointed by the Student Bar Association President. - 2.4 To constitute a quorum, five of the six members of the Judiciary Committee must be present and participate. - 2.5 The Chancellor shall appoint a Chair of the Judiciary Committee from its membership.
+- 2.1 The Code of Student Conduct shall be administered by the Non-Academic Code of Student Conduct Judiciary Committee (hereinafter "Judiciary Committee"), the Investigatory Committee, the Appeals Board, and the Institutional Prosecutor of the Law Center. - 2.2 The Investigatory Committee conducts investigations of alleged violations of the Law Center's Honor Code and Code of Student Conduct.
+The Investigatory Committee is composed of seven (7) members, including four (4) faculty members appointed by the Chancellor and three (3) students appointed by the Student Bar Association President.
+The Chancellor shall appoint a Chair of the Investigatory Committee from its membership, who shall apportion the investigations among the members of the committee - 2.3 The Judiciary Committee shall have initial jurisdiction to hear all disciplinary actions except violations of the Academic Honor Code and the Southern University System's Title IX Formal Grievance Procedure Policy.
+The Committee shall consist of: a) four (4) faculty members; b) an administrator other than the Vice Chancellor for Student Affairs; and c) one (1) student member.
+The faculty members and administrator shall be appointed by the Chancellor of the Law Center, and the student member shall be appointed by the Student Bar Association President.
+The Chancellor shall appoint a Chair of the Judiciary Committee from its membership. - 2.4 The Appeals Board shall be appointed to review decisions of the Judiciary Committee.
+The Appeals Board shall consist of five (5) members: a) two (2) faculty members; b) one (1) administrator other than the Vice Chancellor for Student Affairs; c) one (1) student; and d) one (1) member who is either a faculty member, student, or